October 23, 2025

 More About Jeff’s Role

-At Lucrum Consulting, Jeff builds the finance engine for $2M–$25M contractors and service firms: disciplined budgeting & cash control, service-line margin reporting, scalable billing processes, pricing and packaging, and sell-side prep that stands up in diligence.
+At Lucrum Consulting, Inc, Jeff builds the finance engine for $2M–$25M contractors and service firms: disciplined budgeting & cash control, service-line margin reporting, scalable billing processes, pricing and packaging, and sell-side prep that stands up in diligence.

 The Gross Profit Podcast